-support of trainers is critical to maintaining your initial investment.
+Support of trainers is critical to maintaining your initial investment.
 Trainer support is a complicated issue, but one central principle is team teaching.
 As you may have noted from the requirements listed above, a minimum of two trainers is necessary to conduct ASIST.
 This requirement is essential to the design of the workshop, and it also ensures that trainers will always have minimal support from at least one other trainer.
 An allied but broader principle is networking.
 The goal of ASIST is not just training, but also the development of cooperation among caregivers who need to work together to prevent suicide.
 Similarly, the goal of the T4T course is not just to train individual trainers, but to create a cooperative network of trainers.
 This network is a very important source of ongoing trainer support.
 In many cases, new trainers will find that a network already exists in their region, and through consultation and collaboration, they can grow to become part of this network in time.

 There are a number of ways to support the network after T4T, but one of the most important is the availability of Consulting Trainers.
 As noted above, Consulting Trainers are trainers with extensive experience in conducting ASIST who have also been trained in consultation processes.
 Their role is to help you before, during, and after ASIST workshops on a by-request basis and to serve as a communication link between trainers.
-Consulting Trainers reside in most parts of Canada, Australia, New Zealand, Norway, Northern Ireland, Scotland and the United States.
+Consulting Trainers reside in most parts of Canada, Australia, Norway, Northern Ireland, Scotland and the United States.

 Another important source of support is the link between all trainers and LivingWorks.
-LivingWorks reviews evaluations from ASIST, keeps records, responds to trainer inquires, makes referrals, and keeps you informed of new ideas and material updates.
+Living-Works reviews evaluations from ASIST, keeps records, responds to trainer inquires, makes referrals, and keeps you informed of new ideas and material updates.
 We also underwrite some of the costs of training Consulting Trainers.
-All trainers enter into a support arrangement with LivingWorks.
+All trainers enter into a support arrangement with Living-Works.
 Trainers pay an initial course fee to cover training costs and materials.

 Materials used in the ASIST workshop are purchased by the trainer, and the trainer is responsible for the distribution of one full kit to each participant.
-Each kit is priced at approximately \$47.60 AUD (GST inclusive) and includes a workbook, a reminder card, stickers, and a certificate of attendance.
-Discounts apply to large orders-especially useful for boards, corporations, agencies, or government departments who may need to prepare for a large number of participants.
+Each English-language kit includes a workbook, a reminder card (prompter card), stickers, feedback form and a certificate of completion.